Why UX Strategy Isn’t Optional Anymore: The Business Case for Design Thinking

 Good design looks good.
 Great design works — and that starts with strategy.
 If your product or service isn’t backed by a UX strategy, you’re leaving value — and growth — on the table.

-UX Design & Research
+UX Research

-UI Design & graphics
+UI & graphics

 Software